I Gave Up Shopping for 40 Days and This is What I Learned

 This week I made a few purchases online and locally, a new dress that had been on my mind for weeks, and some desperately needed new bras.

-I even went to Target kid free…I was giddy with the power and the freedom…but walked out with only 2 things that weren’t on my list.
+I even went to Target kid free…I was giddy with the power and the freedom…but I walked out with only two things that weren’t on my list.
 Yes, I know it’s an Easter miracle!

 Giving up shopping for 40 days helped me to adjust my overall attitude.

-I found myself repeatedly being grateful for our family’s financial stability, and The Cowboy’s hard work that has put us in this position.
+I found myself repeatedly grateful for our family’s financial stability and The Cowboy’s hard work that has put us in this position.

 I fell back in love with the process of shopping.
-The fun of slowly wandering around a store (or website) looking for an item, for thinking about it and mulling the purchase over, rather than a simple click and it’s on the way.
+The fun of slowly wandering around a store (or website) looking for an item, thinking about it, and mulling the purchase over, rather than a simple click and it’s on the way.

-And, when my mother sent me two super cute flowered tops for my birthday, I was so much more excited to receive them than I would have been before.
-They were my first new clothes in weeks and the amount of joy her gift brought was surprising to me!
+And when my mother sent me two super cute flowered tops for my birthday, I was so much more excited to receive them than I would have been before.
+They were my first new clothes in over a month, and the joy her gift brought surprised me!

 I may soon slip back into my old habits of thoughtless purchasing and mindless consumerism…

-I’ll leave you with the quote below and ask you to tell me in the comments, is there anything you could give up that may lead you to develop a new perspective?
+I’ll leave you with the quote below and ask you to tell me in the comments if you could give up anything that may lead you to develop a new perspective.

 “Self-denial in the pursuit of purpose generates true pleasure, while self-indulgence in the pursuit of pleasure generates true misery.”